jawkelly/CSE138_Assignment4/README.md

 ### TEAM CONTRIBUTIONS
 Hunter Shepston - Implemented Get shard functions and initial Reshard function.

-Ali Ali - Implemented Heartbeat functions, for requesting and sending.
-Created view functions
+Ali Ali - Implemented handling of key value operations so that they work properly on shards.
+Worked on shard initialization and helped with /shard requests.

-Jack - Implemented vector clock functionality via Causal Broadcast Delivery.
-Helped with view functions
+Jack - Implemented causal-consistency and down detection that was missing from the last assignment.
+Created the initial shard/add-member function.

 ### AKNOWLEDGEMENTS
 We did not consult anyone outside of this group